naymalabonna/data-science-project/preliminary_analysis.md

-# Project Title
+# What's Cooking?

 ### Group Members
--
+- Atiya Mirza
--
+- Nayma Labonna

 ### Repository Structure
 List each file and what it's purpose it.
 Make sure you indicate where your data cleaning code and data dictionary are!